supertypo/test-workflows/README.md

 ### Optional fields
 In addition to optional tables, many fields can be left empty if they are not required for your use case.
 Use include_fields or exclude_fields arguments to fine tune.
-See [here](https://github.com/supertypo/simply-kaspa-indexer/blob/main/mapping/src/mapper/mapper.rs#L38) for a list of optional fields.
+See --help for a list of optional fields.
 **Be aware that the required fields can change at any time, so take special care when upgrading the indexer!**

 ### Postgres tuning
-Make sure to tune Postgres to your specific hardware, here is some suggested values to get you started (12GB RAM VPS with SSD storage):
+Make sure to tune Postgres to your specific hardware, here is an example for a server with 12GB RAM and SSD storage:
 ```
 shared_buffers = 2GB
 work_mem = 128MB